Ali-Mikael/Pen-testing/h6-shells.md

 Flags explained:
 - `-p`: Payload to use: `linux/x86/shell_reverse_tcp`
 - `-f`: Output format: `elf`
-  - Executable & Linkable Format is a binary format which can be executed on the system
+  - `Executable & Linkable Format` is a binary format which can be executed on the system
-- `-o`: Where to store output
+- `-o`: Where to store output: `legitBin` A.K.A `Totally Legit Binary you Should Execute!`

 > [!TIP]
 > Use tab completion to your advantage.
-For example, after specifying the platform `linux/`, press tab a few times to get all the available options!
+For example, after specifying the platform and architecture `linux/x86/`, press tab a few times to get all the available options for that specific `OS/Arch`!
+>
+> Note: I'm using using the `Z Shell` A.K.A `ZSH` here!

 In `msfconsole` we use the `multi/handler` module to set up a listener: